Join the Brit-Am E-Mail Discussion Group

 Ruth attached herself to the Israelites and worked to provide for herself and her widowed mother-in-law.
 She demonstrated the possession of those virtues that were the opposite qualities for which the prohibition against the males of her nation had been enacted.

 On a racial level the Moabites and Ammonites were close relatives of the Israelites yet it was forbidden to accept their males into the community.
-On the other hand someone who came from a distant land and from an altogether different people could be accepted if he/she identified with us and fulfilled certain conditions.
+On the other hand someone who came from a distant land and from an altogether different people could be accepted if he/she identified with Israel and fulfilled certain conditions.

 Legally today we can no longer be certain that someone really is descended from Moab or Ammon.
 Ever since Assyrian times most peoples of the world have been intermixed.
 Therefore the prohibition no longer applies since it would be impossible to properly apply it.